Java Management Extensions (JMX)

 Use JConsole

-Use a JMX-compliant management console to access the management interfaces.
+Use a JMX compliant management console to access the management interfaces.
 For example, call JConsole, which is included with the JDK:

-jconsole localhost:1099
+jconsole

 Clicking on the MBeans tab should show some eXist-specific MBeans below the standard Java MBeans (in the tree component to the left).